Key Takeaways

 How Do I Know If I Have Gestational Diabetes?

 Pregnant women should have their blood sugars assessed during the second trimester, between 24-28 weeks.
-If your blood sugars come back high, you will be asked to complete an oral glucose tolerance test (OGTT).1
+If your blood sugars are high, you’ll be asked to complete an oral glucose tolerance test (OGTT).1

 To complete the OGTT, you must drink a high-glucose beverage and wait a few hours for a blood test.
-If your blood sugars come back high, it can suggest your body’s insulin is having difficulty doing its job.
+If your blood sugar is elevated, it may suggest your body’s insulin isn’t functioning normally.

 Your physician will interpret the full results and let you know the appropriate next steps.